StarpTech/k8s-gitops/README.md

 $ kapp app-group deploy -g production --directory umbrella-state/
 ```

-### kapp solves:
+### :heavy_check_mark: kapp solves:

 - [X] One way to diffing, labeling, deployment and deletion
 - [X] Agnostic to how manifests are generated.

 ## :checkered_flag: Result

 > Done!
-You have an automated CI/CD GitOps workflow to manage a microservice application at any size and without relying on server components like a kubernetes operator.
+You have an automated CI/CD GitOps workflow to manage an microservice architecture at any size and **without** relying on server components like a kubernetes operator.

 ## References